rezaqorbani/flight-delay-predictor/README.md

 The raw flight and weather data are preprocessed in [preprocessing_flight_data.ipynb](./feature_engineering/preprocessing_flight_data.ipynb) and [weather_data_preprocessing.ipynb](./feature_engineering/weather_data_preprocessing.ipynb) respectively.
 The preprocessed data is then used to extract features in [feature_engineering.ipynb](./feature_engineering/feature_engineering.ipynb).
 The extracted features are stored in Hopsworks and are used for training the model.
 For flight data we extract basic features about flight time/date and delay.
 For weather data we extract a diverse set of features about temperature, wind, visibility, pressure, etc. We had to perform a lot of manual feature engineering and data wrangling to extract these features as the raw data was not in a very clean format.
 The extracted features and the preprocessing steps are described in detail in the notebooks mentioned above.

 In order to create our final dataset for training the model, we join the extracted flight and weather features on the flight date and airport code.
 We also add a few more features to this dataset.
 The final dataset contains approximately 1.7 million rows and 19 features.
+The dataset is stored in Hopsworks where we can easily access it for training the model or performing inference.

 ## Model